Top 5 Airline Industry and Aviation Trends of 2022

 Klein Vision, a company started in 2017, has dedicated its entire existence to developing cars that can fly between cities.

 "Klein Vision" searches over the last 5 years.

 And on June 28, this became a reality.

 Klein Vision’s AirCar completed its first 35-minute flight between Nitra, Slovakia and Bratislava.

-The AirCar Pro model has completed 142 successful landings thus far, and Klein Vision is ready to begin production.
+The AirCar Pro model has completed 142 successful landings as of July 2021, and Klein Vision is ready to begin production.

 Klein Vision’s AirCar

 In addition, a couple of enterprising companies have set ambitious goals of viable air taxi fleets by 2024.

 Probably one of the most lauded air taxi companies – Joby Aviation – went public via SPAC at a valuation of $6.6 billion.